Headache on the Right Side: Causes & Treatment

 4. Temporomandibular dysfunction

 Pain may be felt in the joint, the ear, or alongside the eye, and is usually worse with movement of the jaw or pressing on the joint.
-People with temporomandibular dysfunction often present with difficulties opening and closing their mouths.
+People with TMJ dysfunction often present with difficulties opening and closing their mouths.

-Other stress-reducing methods may be recommended to improve the pain, such as getting enough sleep and exercising regularly.
+Stress-reducing methods may be recommended to improve the pain, such as getting enough sleep and exercising regularly.

 5. Glaucoma

-What to do: It is important to consult an ophthalmologist (eye doctor) if you have symptoms of glaucoma.
-Treatment may involve eye drops to reduce pressure in the eye and, in more severe cases, surgery.
 Early treatment of glaucoma (as soon as symptoms are recognized) is important in order to prevent vision loss.

 6. Brain tumor

 While rare, a right-sided headache may sometimes be caused by a brain tumor.
 In this case, other symptoms are likely to occur, such as seizures, nausea, vomiting, weakness in parts of the body, and temporary loss of vision.
-Learn more about brain tumor symptoms.

 What to do: Tell your doctor right away if you have symptoms of a brain tumor.
 You will likely be referred to a neurologist or neurosurgeon for further workup, which may include imaging tests such as computed tomography (CT scan) or magnetic resonance imaging (MRI).